Burberry Logo Meaning – History of Burberry Emblem

 Burberry Logo Meaning – The Equestrian Knight

-Although the Burberry logo was established in 1856, it was only in 1901 that the Equestrian Knight appeared for the first time in the company’s clothing range.
-The Burberry emblem was accompanied by the Latin word “Prorsum” meaning “forward”.
+While the Burberry logo was founded in 1856, it wasn’t until 1901 that the Equestrian Knight made its debut in the company’s clothing range.
+The Burberry emblem was complemented by the Latin word “Prorsum,” signifying “forward.”

 Burberry Logo 1901

-The equestrian stands for nobleness and honor while the shield refers to protection.
-The latter is a direct reference to the immense protection gabardine fabric offered from snow and water.
-Thomas Burberry – the founder of Burberry – invented the waterproof fabric in 1879 and it turned out to be quite a game changer from the then-popular Mackintosh raincoats which were heavy and movement-restricting.
+The Equestrian Knight symbolizes nobility and honor, while the shield conveys a sense of protection.
+This shield is a direct reference to the significant protection provided by the gabardine fabric against elements like snow and water.
+Thomas Burberry, the founder of Burberry, invented this waterproof fabric in 1879, and it proved to be a game-changing innovation compared to the prevailing Mackintosh raincoats of the time, which were heavy and restricted freedom of movement.

 Read Also: Rolls-Royce Logo Meaning: How BMW Won Flying Lady From Volkswagen

-In order to distinguish its products from cheap imitations, Thomas Burberry registered the Equestrian Knight logo in 1909, although it appeared for the first time in 1901.
-Over the years, there were small changes to the Burberry logo and the typeface but the Equestrian Knight maintained its visual identity until it was dropped in 2018.
+To set its products apart from inexpensive imitations, Thomas Burberry registered the Equestrian Knight logo in 1909, even though it had initially appeared in 1901.
+While the Burberry logo and typeface saw minor modifications over the years, the Equestrian Knight retained its visual identity until it was discontinued in 2018.